By GLENN GUILBEAU, Tiger Rag Editor

 “If I’m curt with you, it’s because time is a factor,” Keitel says.
 “I think fast, I talk fast, and I need you guys to act fast, if you want to get out of this.
 So, pretty please … with sugar on top.
 Clean the (bleeping) car.”

-I can hear Kelly now.
-“So, pretty please … with sugar on top.
+I can hear Kelly now with a player.
+“So, pretty please … with Tony Chachere’s on top.
 Clean up the (bleeping) penalties.”

 Not every coach can be Uncle Les Miles or Fraternity Brother Ed Orgeron.
 Yes, each of those won national championships at LSU with frequently friendlier and more connected relationships with players.
-But in the end, each were shown the door as they got a little too connected and casual with their players.
-They also had better players than Kelly does now, and Kelly did inherit a mess.
-He’ll eventually win a national championship or two if he recruits better and, more importantly, if LSU’s money people can figure out NIL better.
+But in the end, each were shown the door as they got a little too connected and casual with their players and started losing a lot.
+They also had better players when they were winning than Kelly does now, and Kelly did inherit a mess.
+He’ll eventually win a national championship or two if he recruits better and, more importantly, if LSU can get more money people and configure NIL better.

 But as far as the disconnect part, players don’t have to have love connections with their coaches to play well for them.
 They can learn to love their coaches later after they’re done playing for them and making millions in the NFL.
 That’s how it was with Nick Saban.

-Saban didn’t always connect with his players.
+Saban didn’t always connect with all his players.
 But he always coached them what to do better than anyone.
 While he was at LSU, great players like linebacker Bradie James and safety Craig Steltz did not like Saban very much.
+James won an SEC title under Saban in 2001.
 Steltz won a national championship with Saban at LSU in the 2003 season.
 Each were great players and probably would’ve made the NFL anyway, but each owes much to Saban.
 When James was making millions with the Dallas Cowboys, he spent more time at Alabama events with Saban than he did at LSU.

 There are likely many Alabama players who didn’t love Saban, but we never heard much about it as Saban was winning six more national titles with the Crimson Tide from 2009-20 before retiring.
 Now, everybody loves him.